 - 2 slices of bread

 - 2 slices turkey breast – leftover turkey or deli turkey

 - 1 tbsp softened butter

-- Spread half the butter on one side of a piece of bread.
+- Preheat a sandwich press.
+See notes below for approach without a sandwich press.
+Spread half the butter on one side of a piece of bread.
 Spread the remaining butter on one side of the second piece of bread.
 Place both buttered sides down on a plate.

 - Close the sandwich up by taking the bread with the pesto and placing it pesto side down on the cheese.

 - Heat the panini: Carefully move the sandwich and set it in the heated press.
 Gently press down on the sandwich maker.
 The sandwich takes about 3 to 5 minutes to get the cheese melted and develop those nice griddle marks.
 Keep an eye on the cheese as the sandwich heats, you don’t need to cook it much past the point where the cheese has started to melt.